Norman J. Kansfield

-Norman J. Kansfield is an American minister who is a senior scholar in residence at Drew University.
+Norman Jay Kansfield (March 24, 1940 – January 27, 2024) was an American minister who served as a senior scholar in residence at Drew University.
 He was suspended from being a minister in the Reformed Church in America and president of the New Brunswick Theological Seminary in 2005 after officiating at his daughter's same-sex marriage.

 Early life and education

-Norman Kansfield is the son of Orval Russel Kansfield (1913–1990) and Margaret Norman (1914–1980) Kansfield.
-He was born on March 24, 1940, and baptized in the Mount Greenwood Reformed Church, Chicago.
+Norman Kansfield was the son of Orval Russel Kansfield (1913–1990) and Margaret Norman (1914–1980) Kansfield.
+He was born on March 24, 1940, in East Chicago, Indiana, and was baptized in the Mount Greenwood Reformed Church in Chicago.
 He grew up within the First Reformed Church, South Holland, Illinois.

 After graduating from Thornton Township High School, Kansfield continued his education at Hope College, Holland, MI (A.B., 1962), Western Theological Seminary, Holland, MI (B.D., 1965), Union Theological Seminary, New York, NY (S.T.M., 1967), and the University of Chicago (A.M., 1970; Ph.D., 1981).